playbeing/dinish/docs/index.md

 [frac feature](https://fonts.playbeing.com/dinish/features#frac),
 which translates fractions like 3/4 into the classic ¾ notation.

-Version v3.006 introduces support for Cyrillic, contributed by Stefan Peev.
+Version v3.006 introduced support for Cyrillic, contributed by Stefan Peev.
 It includes support for multiple languages, including alternate letterforms needed for Bulgarian.
 At least six major languages can now be set in DINish, and the glyphs look like they've always been part of